NaufalFiqri/Mental_health_chatbot/PMP-PLAN/D-PROJECT_EXECUTION.md

 ![alt text](https://github.com/NaufalFiqri/Mental_health_chatbot/blob/main/src/images/train2.png)
 ![alt text](https://github.com/NaufalFiqri/Mental_health_chatbot/blob/main/src/images/train3.png)

-Implementation of the chatbot starts by loading the trained data (data,pth).
+<br>Implementation of the chatbot starts by loading the trained data (data,pth).
 The get_response method is implemented where it will do tokenization and all words will put in the bag of words.
 The output will then use SoftMax to get the probability of accuracy of the sentence.
 The condition is set up at 0.75 of accuracy.
 If the probability of sentence is more than 0.75, it will classify which tag it belongs to.
 Hence, the bot will response according to that tag.
 If less than 0.75, “Sorry, I do not understand…” will be displayed by the chatbot

 ![alt text](https://github.com/NaufalFiqri/Mental_health_chatbot/blob/main/src/images/chat.png)